GaloisInc/reopt/documentation/Discovery.md

 2. Builds the annotated function type map. (`headerTypeMap`)

     This includes:
-    - types for functions found from the ELF header,
+    - types for functions declared in the [C header](./HeaderResolution.md),
-    - types from dynamic dependencies,
+    - types from dynamic dependencies found in the ELF header,
-    -
     - and some hardcoded types for some standard functions (as a crutch, particularly for printf-style functions).